 Keep an eye on the temperature as microbial growth thrives between 40 to 140 degrees.
 Temperature negligence can cause food poisoning and spoilage.

 It is imperative that when cooking meats, the internal temperature should reach 160 degrees to destroy bacteria that can cause food-borne illnesses.

 Always use fresh meat as aging is not required for smoking.
 If you have bought frozen meat, then remember to thaw the meat in the refrigerator for a long enough period to completely defrost it.

 If you are new to smoking meat, use commercial curing rather than experiencing with online recipes.
 Follow the instructions labeled on the package.

 Before smoking meat, you should do a check-up and make sure your smoker is in proper working order.
 Smoking should be started only after the recommended smoker temperature has been reached.
 I recommend using a pellet smoker for best results.
-Here are some wood pellet grill reviews to help you figure out what would work for your needs.
+Here are some wood pellet grill reviews to help you figure out which is the best gas grill under 400 dollars that would work for your needs.

 Suggested reading: Food Preservation – Dehydrating food